rodorro/rest-api-exercise-graphQL/README.md

-# rest-api-exercise-graphQL
+# rest-api-exercise
-Rest api exercise with GraphQL
+Exercise to practice with rest apis